Skeletitor/ha_addon_fenecon2mqtt/fenecon2mqtt/DOCS.md

 - _sum/EssSoc
 ```

 This Add-on pushes your local Fenecon FEMS configuration into a directory of your HA OS `/share/fenecon/fenecon_config.json`.
-All available component are included.
+All available components  ~~and channels ~~ are included.
 Channels are missing since FEMS 2024.06.*
+As a workaround you can do a REST API call and get a List of all available channels (Thx:[rest call channels]): curl -s http://x:user@FEMS-IP:80/rest/channel/.*/.* -o channel-names.txt

 > [!CAUTION]
 > Take care what your doing here